millette/verra/readme.md

     * --category (disables default category found in .env)
     * --wait=<seconds|INTEGER> (waits between seconds and 1.5 * seconds)
 ```

-## Now with update-notifier
-The cli now uses [update-notifier][] to let the user know about updates to this program.

-Users have the ability to opt-out of the update notifier by changing
-the optOut property to true in ~/.config/configstore/update-notifier-verra.json.
-The path is available in notifier.config.path.

-Users can also opt-out by setting the environment variable NO_UPDATE_NOTIFIER
-with any value or by using the --no-update-notifier flag on a per run basis.

 ## Login
 You must login manually thru the website.